alvinary/artale/README.md

 All sort declarations must precede all rules.

 Rules cannot mix disjunctions and conjunction (they are either Horn rules or disjunctions).
+You can use negation and mix literals any way you want, but using Horn rules is more cognitively ergonomic.

 Disjunctions are written as in `somewhere(p : pony) v nowhere (p)`.
 In order for the scripts to interpret a symbol as a variable symbol, it must be given a sort at